crosscutsaw/nxcspidey/README.md

-## about cmespidey v1.1
+## about nxcspidey v1.0
-cmespidey is a bash script that uses crackmapexec's share spider feature, but in bulk.
+nxcspidey is a bash script that uses netexec's share spider feature, but in bulk.
 ## how to use
--> put your port 445 ip's to p445.txt file
+-> put your port 445 ips to p445.txt file

 -> add or remove desired file extensions or patterns in script (share_extensions line)

--> adjust threads if you want (default: -t 80)

--> execute smbspidey.sh
+-> execute nxcspidey.sh

 -> profit